ELA: Online Integration & Management

 Teachers Talk: Addressing Off-Task Behavior--The Cool-Off Zone

 Reflection Questions: How did Mr. Lee help students avoid distractions and regulate their learning?
 What can you do to help your students make decisions about how they will regulate themselves?

 English language arts teachers say they typically spend four to six weeks at the beginning of the year establishing routines and expectations and teaching students how to use the technology.
-But, they say, it pays off in the long wrong with a smooth running class, increased opportunities for interaction and personalization—all of which they see as positives in their blended classroom.
+But, they say, it pays off in the long run with a smooth running class and increased opportunities for interaction and personalization—all of which they see as positives in their blended classroom.